imsrgadich/free-genai-bootcamp-2025/opea-comps/ollama/README.md

 Ollama allows you to run open-source large language models, such as Llama 3, locally.
 Ollama bundles model weights, configuration, and data into a single package, defined by a Modelfile.
 Ollama is a lightweight, extensible framework for building and running language models on the local machine.
 It provides a simple API for creating, running, and managing models, as well as a library of pre-built models that can be easily used in a variety of applications.
 It's the best choice to deploy large language models on AIPC locally.

 # Prerequisite
 - Install docker by running the following.
+In WSL, follow the Windows documentation.
 ```
 curl -fsSL https://get.docker.com -o install_docker.sh
 chmod +x ./install_docker.sh